philamp/jellygrail/README.md

 sudo ./PREPARE.SH
 ````

-This creates settings files and also prepares "rshared" mounted folder ``./Video_Library/`` (so its content reflects what's happening inside the docker container)
+This creates settings files and also prepares "rshared" mounted folder ``./Video_Library/`` (so its content reflects the magic ✨ happening inside the docker container)
 > This script throws unmounting errors but don't worry

 ### 🐳 4/ Docker command